A Dictionary of Irish Surnames has no entry for Hayde, Hade, Heide, or Haide. It only has the following:

 I am not sure of the origin of the crest on the right.
 It is probably an abbreviation for Allemagne, the French word for Germany.

-I have never seen the name Hayde in any book on family crests.
 Commercial vendors of family crests generally use the Hayden crest and drop the n.
 One exception I have found showed the following crest:

 I have read several books on the composition of crests however I have not been able to determine what the various parts of these crests stands for or means.